svenfuchs/stubby/README.markdown

 there are three main statements:

 * `define Model &block` - defines a stub base class that camouflages as a model class
-* `instance :key`, methods - defines a concrete stub that inherits from a stub base class and will be instantiated on request
+* `instance :key, methods` - defines a concrete stub that inherits from a stub base class and will be instantiated on request
 * `scenario :key &block` - defines a code block that can be executed from your spec (e.g. in before :each blocks)

 Things are pretty much readable and self-explaining: